Gilmore Guys

-Gilmore Guys is an audio podcast that follows comedian Kevin T. Porter and writer/performer Demi Adejuyigbe as they watched every episode of the television series Gilmore Girls.
+Gilmore Guys was an audio podcast that follows comedian Kevin T. Porter and writer/performer Demi Adejuyigbe as they watch every episode of the television series Gilmore Girls.
 The show represented two points of view, as Porter was a longtime Gilmore Girls fan and Adejuyigbe was watching it for the first time.
-They started the podcast on October 1st 2014, the same day that Gilmore Girls became available on Netflix, and released their final regular episode in June 2017.
+They started the podcast in October 2014, the same day that Gilmore Girls became available on Netflix, and released their final regular episode in June 2017.

 The podcast episodes usually featured a weekly guest, including notable figures from the comedy and media world such as Jason Mantzoukas, Paul F. Tompkins, Ben Schwartz, and Michael Ausiello.
 The Gilmore Guys also performed live shows, taking the podcast on several tours around the United States.
 Upon completion of their Gilmore Girls coverage, they continued discussing other series created by Amy Sherman-Palladino: Bunheads starting in January 2017 with the name "Bunhead Bros", and then The Marvelous Mrs. Maisel, under the moniker "Maisel Goys", for which Adejuyigbe stepped down and was replaced with Alice Wetterlund.

 Although it began as a small show, the podcast gained a strong following.
-Many members of the Gilmore Girls cast and crew joined the Guys for an interview (dubbed 'Gilmore Gabs'), including Lauren Graham, Milo Ventimiglia, Scott Patterson, Kelly Bishop, Sean Gunn, Liza Weil, Keiko Agena, David Sutcliffe, Vanessa Marano, and more.
+Multiple members of the Gilmore Girls cast and crew joined the Guys for an interview (dubbed 'Gilmore Gabs'), including Lauren Graham, Milo Ventimiglia, Scott Patterson, Kelly Bishop, Sean Gunn, Liza Weil, Keiko Agena, David Sutcliffe, Vanessa Marano, and more.
 In 2017, Time magazine included Gilmore Guys in their list of "The 50 Best Podcasts Right Now".

 History

-On September 17, 2014—shortly before Gilmore Girls was made available on Netflix—Kevin T. Porter tweeted the below, to which Demi Adejuyigbe replied, expressing interest.
+On September 17, 2014—shortly before Gilmore Girls was made available on Netflix—Kevin Porter tweeted the below, to which Demi Adejuyigbe replied, expressing interest.

 Wanna start a podcast where we go through every episode of Gilmore Girls called Gilmore Guys.
 Who wants to co-host / be a guest?